-If FALSE only the png figure is produced.
+imagemap If FALSE only the png figure is produced.
 If TRUE, for each array \ chromosome, two additional files are produced: "pngCoord\ChrNN@MM" and "gene-Names\ChrNN@MM", where "NN" is the chromosome number and "MM" is the array name.
 The first file contains the coordinates of the png and radius and the second the gene or probe names, so that you can easily produce an HTML imagemap.
 (Former versions of ADaCGH did this automatically with Python.
-In this version we include the Python files under "imagemap-example".)

-typeParall

-One of "fork" or "cluster". "fork" is unavailable in Windows, and will lead to sequential execution. "cluster" requires having set up a cluster before, with appropriate calls to makeCluster, in which case the cluster can be one of the available types (e.g., sockets, MPI, etc).
+probes that have a "gained" status, probes that have a "lost" status, the line that typeParall One of "fork" or "cluster". "fork" is unavailable in Windows, and will lead to sequential execution. "cluster" requires having set up a cluster before, with appropriate calls to makeCluster, in which case the cluster can be one of the available types (e.g., sockets, MPI, etc).